 WLIW21, a WNET station and the third most watch public television station in the nation, is seeking a production intern.
 Students who are currently attending an accredited college and have achieved sophomore status are eligible.
 Students majoring in journalism, broadcasting or communications are preferred; other majors will be considered.
 Participants must have good computer skills, excellent written and verbal communication abilities and knowledge of current events.
 Students must be able to meet the minimum time commitment.
 This is an unpaid internship and students taking this internship for college credit or as part of an academic requirement are preferred.

 - Location Shooting– Interns will have the opportunity to observe and participate on location with producers where applicable.

 - Transcribing Tapes– Viewing footage, taking accurate notes for producers, writing down video and audio from tapes for later review and editing.

 - Program Research– Topical and video research, interview confirmation, fact-checking, script assembly, transcription work.

 - Production Assistance– General production help, such as clipping articles, copying scripts, assisting in organizing material for producers.

 - Hours- Interns must work a minimum of 10 hours a week in 5 hour workday blocks.
 Interns are not paid, and those that apply to receive credit for their internship will be given preference.
 Internships are available year round during the spring, summer and fall semesters.
-We are currently seeking interns for the Fall 2014 semester.
+We are currently seeking interns for the Spring and Summer 2016 semesters.

 To apply, send your resume and cover letter to: